rsucco/flotilla/README.md

 # Flotilla
-Turn-based naval strategy game inspired by Battleship and XCOM.
-This is still very much a work in progress, and might end up proving overly ambitious, but I'm mostly doing this project as a way to get more familiar with Godot.
+Turn-based naval strategy game inspired by Battleship and XCOM and written in Godot

 Basic gameplay is similar to Battleship, with some exceptions:
 - Rather than a 10x10 rectangular grid, each player places their ships on a 15x15 hexagonal grid.
 Ships can be placed diagonally.